-We identify joy and purpose as one of the 10 building blocks that make up good financial wellbeing.
-This is because having time and money to spend on the things you love can do wonders for your happiness.
-However, if you’re struggling to afford to do the things you love, especially due to the current cost of living crisis – try out a few budgeting methods which might be able to help you find a way to cut costs to fund your hobbies.
+We identify joy and purpose as one of the 10 building blocks that make up good financial wellbeing.1 This is because having time and money to spend on the things you love can do wonders for your happiness.
+However, if you’re struggling to afford to do the things you enjoy, especially as we face the uncertainties of the cost-of-living crisis, it can be difficult to know how to find a balance between saving and spending.
+If you’re finding it difficult or would like to lower your spending, why not try out a few budgeting methods which could help you finance your hobbies.

 Hobbies on a budget